 School of Education and Human Development

-experience interactive learning, hands-on projects and collaborative teamwork — all highly marketable skills.
+you'll experience interactive learning, hands-on projects, and collaborative teamwork — all highly marketable skills.
 Take classes at your own pace as they fit your scheduling needs with outstanding faculty who are dedicated to your academic and professional growth.

 This is an exciting time for instructional design and technology professionals.
 There is a growing demand for professionals with eLearning experience.
 The learning design and technology master's program will give you the skills you need to take on a number of careers, from corporate learning to K12 teaching.